Protium serratum

 Protium serratum is a small-medium tree species in the genus Protium and the family Burseraceae.
+It is commonly known as Indian red pear, Thaicherem, Dieng sohmir, Mir Tenga, Gulgutia, and Limbura in the Indian subcontinent region.
 The Catalogue of Life does not record any subspecies.

 Its distribution is: Bhutan, China (Yunnan), Cambodia, India, Laos, Myanmar, Thailand and Vietnam.

+Names

+In Tripura, it is known as Thaicherem in the local language Kokborok.